 A leaf's structure contains a multitude of geometries, and to delve into its finer detail refines our notion of its intricacies by expanding our concepts within layered, softer landscape designs.
 Structure is at times taken for granted, overlooked, where often the accrual of its particles is bound in subtle fusion.
 Entire foliage frameworks contain vital delicate systems, and the perception of these networks is invariably central when designing larger landscapes.

 We zap out nature's equilibrium with concrete and steel, while our increasingly fragile ecosystem disintegrates irretrievably, including all the distinctive creatures minding their own business for millions of years.
-We design and build our landscapes and architecture with concepts emulated exclusively from natural inspiration.
-Grace and elegance aren't learnt forms, but inherent constituents built into the DNA of each organic living thing.
-To perceive if only the slightest nuance of this core principle, and get to the very crux of it, well, sometimes requires divine intervention, or maybe a visit to Kew Gardens!
+We design and build our garden landscapes and architecture with concepts emulated exclusively from natural inspiration.
+Even so, grace and elegance aren't learnt forms, but bold inherent constituents built into the DNA of each organic living thing.
+To perceive if only the slightest nuance of this core principle, and get to the very crux of it, well, sometimes requires divine intervention, or maybe a perennial visit to Kew Gardens!
 Who knows?